|

 his son Francis, who was also Mary's husband, became king of France.

-This was Mary's zenith and for her, it went downhill from there.
+This was Mary's zenith.
+It went downhill from there.

 In 1560, Husband Francis II died at age 16.
 He was succeeded by his